-- Poor financial and Assets Management

-- Possibility of the municipality not achieving full compliance to MSCOA requirements by 1 July 2017
+- Fraud and Corruption - Inability to recover provision of services in case of disaster and disruptions - Poor financial and Assets Management - Possibility of the municipality not achieving full compliance to MSCOA requirements by 1 July 2017

-- o Uncontrolled development

 5.1.3 Communication

 The communication is a strategic function.
 The unit deals with Internal & External Communication, Conducting Imbizo Programmes, Media and stakeholder liaison, media production, marketing and branding.
 The municipality has adopted the communication strategy.
 The unit: